 Fly-drives we added product last year so travellers are able to start from Helsinki and explore the other destinations.
 Helsinki and the national parks, attractions, regions surrounding have been in demand.
-With more Brits connecting with nature on their doorstep I think wildlife, outdoors and nature.
+Activity holidays - recent enquiries from VIP stags in Helsinki, high-end fishing and wellness holidays.

 Iso-Britannia ja Irlanti